-INTERNATIONAL COPYRIGHT, U.S. & FOREIGN COMMERCIAL SERVICE AND U.S. DEPARTMENT OF STATE, 2012 ALL RIGHTS RESERVED OUTSIDE OF THE UNITED STATES.
+INTERNATIONAL COPYRIGHT, U.S. & FOREIGN COMMERCIAL SERVICE AND U.S. DEPARTMENT OF STATE, 2015 ALL RIGHTS RESERVED OUTSIDE OF THE UNITED STATES.

 - The United States is Costa Rica’s main trading partner, accounting for about 40% of Costa Rica’s total imports.
-According to U.S. Census Bureau trade data, the U.S. had a US$4.0 billion trade deficit with Costa Rica in 2011, as compared with a deficit of US$3.5 billion in 2010, a deficit of US$897 million in 2009, and surpluses of US$1.7 billion in 2008, US$639 million in 2007, US$288 million in 2006, and US$183 million in 2005.
+According to U.S. Census Bureau trade data, the U.S. had a US$2.5 billion trade deficit with Costa Rica in 2014 which is the lowest it has been since 2009.
+The U.S. had a US$4.7 billion trade deficit with Costa Rica in 2013, as compared with a deficit of US $4.8 billion in 2012, US$4.0 billion in 2011, US$3.5 billion in 2010, a deficit of US$897 million in 2009, and surpluses of US$1.7 billion in 2008, US$639 million in 2007, US$288 million in 2006, and US$183 million in 2005.

 - Foreign direct investment in Costa Rica climbed steadily from the year 2000 ($408 million) to 2008 (over $2 billion), falling back over the last three years to 2006 levels of roughly $1.5 billion.
-New foreign direct investment in Costa Rica from all countries was US$1.56 billion in 2011, US$1.46 billion in 2010, US$ 1.35 billion in 2009, US$2.08 billion in 2008, US$1.9 billion in 2007, US$1.5 billion in 2006, and US$861 million in 2005.
-About 70 percent of that investment has come from the United States.
+New foreign direct investment in Costa Rica from all countries was US$1billion in 2013 down from US$1.6 billion in 2012, US$1.56 billion in 2011, US$1.46 billion in 2010, US$ 1.35 billion in 2009, US$2.08 billion in 2008, US$1.9 billion in 2007, US$1.5 billion in 2006, and US$861 million in 2005.
+About 50 percent of that investment has come from the United States.
 Del Monte, Dole, and Chiquita have a large presence in the banana and pineapple industries.

-- Most parts of the country are accessible through an extensive road system of more than 30,000 kilometers (18,750 miles), although much of the system has fallen into disrepair.
+- Costa Rica ranked 83 out of 189 countries in the 2015 World Bank's Doing Business Index which is a slight decline over their ranking of 78th in 2014.
+This rating has hampered the flow of investment and resources badly needed to repair and rebuild the country's public infrastructure, an infrastructure which has deteriorated over the years from a lack of maintenance and new investment.
+Most parts of the country are accessible through an extensive road system of more than 30,000 kilometers (18,750 miles), although much of the system has fallen into disrepair.
 Contamination in rivers, beaches, and aquifers is a matter of rising concern, given that the great majority of wastewater is discharged directly into river systems, untreated.
 Although Costa Rica has made significant progress in the past decade in expanding access to water supplies and sanitation, just 3.5% of the country's sewage is managed in sewage treatment facilities, with the country’s Water and Sewage Institute (AyA) estimating that perhaps only 50% of septic systems function.

-- The National Export Initiative (NEI) introduced by President Obama in January 2010 in his State of the Union message, provided a goal around which the US Embassy in Costa Rica and its various sections have come together to support American business and to achieve a doubling of US exports by 2015.
+The National Export Initiative (NEI) introduced by President Obama in January 2010 in his State of the Union message, provided a goal around which the US Embassy in Costa Rica and its various sections have come together to support American business and to achieve a doubling of U.S. exports by 2015.

 - CAFTA-DR’s entry into force on January 1, 2009, represented a major step forward in the trade and investment relationship between Costa Rica and the United States, opening opportunities in the wireless telecommunications, Internet, and insurance markets that previously had not existed.